CertAlert FAQ

 • Certificate Has Expired

-• Certificate Is OK (it is neither expired nor expiring)
+• Certificate Is OK (neither expired nor expiring)

 <add key="ReportConditions" value="EXPIRED,EXPIRING" />

-How Do I Specify The IP Ranges I Want Checked?
+How Do I Specify The IP Ranges I Want Scanned?

 <add key="UseIPRanges" value="true" />